Alexander Technique

 Location: In-person at SFCM

-This class explores the many performance aspects of vocal music in a supportive and positive atmosphere, with a focus on musical theater.
-We work on expression, language, technique, stagecraft, drama, text, and many other aspects of this incredible art form.
-Students should be prepared to perform each class (memorization preferred) and can choose to work on one or more songs throughout the entire semester.
-An SFCM pianist will be available to accompany at all in-person classes.
-The session culminates in a live performance in the Cha Chi Ming Recital Hall at the Bowes Center!
+The class explores the many performance aspects of vocal music in a supportive and positive atmosphere, with a focus on musical theater.
+We work on vocal freedom, stagecraft, drama, and many other aspects of this incredible art form.
+Singers should be prepared to perform each class (memorization preferred) and can choose to work on one or more songs throughout the entire semester.
+A staff pianist will be available to work with students at all in-person classes.
+The session culminates in a live performance in one of the recital halls at the end of the semester.

 Vocal Performance Workshop